Ontario Highway 11: Downloading and four-laning Huntsville to Powassan

 In 1996 and 1997, the care (or rescinding of Connecting Link agreements) of Highway 11 from Barrie southwards, including all of Yonge Street, was transferred by the provincial government to county, regional, and city governments by the Ministry of Transportation of Ontario as part of the Mike Harris government's Common Sense Revolution.
 This practice is called downloading, in that the financial burden will fall to a lower tier government.
 The entire 36 km of Highway 11 within York Region was transferred to the region on April 1, 1996.

 This was followed up a year later with the transfer of 27.3 km of the highway within Simcoe County south of Crown Hill on April 1, 1997.

 Along with the name Yonge Street, the section in York Region is now York Regional Road 1, while the section in Simcoe County is now mostly Simcoe County Road 4.
-Within the city of Toronto, which does not have a road numbering system, it is known as Yonge Street.
+Within the Cities of Toronto and Barrie it is simply either Yonge Street or the sections of various streets the highway followed.